We all have things we want to keep private.

 Security threats online can often make you feel despondent.
 Here are some simple steps that you can take to reduce the risk of online fraud.

 DNT, or do not track settings are available on online browsers.
-All you need to do is enable them on your browser - Chrome, Firefox, or any other.
+All you need to do is enable them on your Chrome, Firefox, or any other browser.

-There are several cookie-blocking browser extensions available that will help put tracking and gathering information at bay.
+Several cookie-blocking browser extensions are available that will help put tracking and gathering information at bay.

-As stated earlier, apps do have a lot of access to information regarding you.
+As stated earlier, apps have much access to information regarding you.

-You can put a hold on this by going into your app settings and choosing to opt-out of the app tracking permissions, especially location sharing.
+You can put a hold on this by going into your app settings and opting out of the app tracking permissions, especially location sharing.

-Yet another common mistake made when it comes to online browsing is our nature to simply click ‘agree’ at the end of the user agreement and privacy policies without reading and reviewing them properly.
+Yet another common mistake in online browsing is our nature to click 'agree' at the end of the user agreement and privacy policies without reading and reviewing them properly.

 We advise you to look at any document before you click on the ‘agree’ button and move forward.

-Privacy is becoming scarce on the online platform these days.
-The majority of applications and websites have been collecting your personal information and even location once you log in.
+Privacy is becoming scarce on online platforms these days.
+Most applications and websites collect your personal information and location once you log in.

-If you want to remove your personal information from the internet and protect your online privacy, the easiest thing to do is to hire -internet information removal services.
+Suppose you want to remove your personal information from the internet and protect your privacy.
+In that case, the easiest thing to do is to hire -internet information removal services.

 NewReputation will remove and monitor your information across over 100 data brokers on the web.

-If you are running short of time and cannot read it entirely (some user agreements could be super long and boring), we suggest you run a background check on what the app or website asks its users and decide if you are comfortable with the data they collect from you.
+Suppose you are running short of time and need help to read it entirely (some user agreements could be super long and tedious).
+In that case, we suggest you run a background check on what the app or website asks its users and decide if you are comfortable with the data they collect from you.

 For those of you who do not know, a VPN, or a Virtual Private Network, conveniently diverts your online activity to a different route through an encrypted virtual tunnel.

-This lets you keep your IP address and location a secret from any website you choose to visit.
+This lets you keep your IP address and location a secret from any website you visit.

-It also protects you from hackers, and in some scenarios, it can give access to services and websites that may be unavailable in your resident country.
+It also protects you from hackers.
+In some scenarios, it can access services and websites unavailable in your resident country.

 Such a mode will not maintain a record of your browsing data.
-Thus, your online history is not stored and remembered.
+Thus, your online history needs to be stored and remembered.

-In case you are concerned about what a search engine might know about you, it might be a good idea to shift to an alternate search engine.
+If you are concerned about what a search engine might know about you, shifting to an alternate search engine might be a good idea.

-0Even when done occasionally, it might prove useful.
-DuckDuckGo, for example, promotes itself as a very private and secure alternative to Google’s search engines.
+0Even when done occasionally, it might be helpful.
+DuckDuckGo, for example, promotes itself as a very private and secure alternative to Google's search engines.

-Therefore, it is advisable to tread carefully and not click on anything that is even remotely suspicious.
-It is worth noting that many phishing threats pose as ads.
+Therefore, it is advisable to tread carefully and not click on anything remotely suspicious.
+It is worth noting that many phishing threats pose ads.

-Users can opt-out of people search sites using internet information removal services.
+Users can opt out of people's search sites using internet information removal services.

-Last but not least, you should definitely have an updated and industry-leading antivirus software on all your devices.
+Last, you should have updated and industry-leading antivirus software on all your devices.
 Whether it is your mobile or computer, run the antivirus software regularly and carry out scans frequently.

-It is essential to realize that the online privacy of data is as important as real-world privacy.
+It is essential to realize that online data privacy is as important as real-world privacy.

-It is important to realize that nothing comes free.
+It is essential to realize that nothing comes for free.

-This information is shared between multiple platforms and leads to bespoke, targeted ads that remember your search history.
+This information is shared between multiple platforms, leading to bespoke, targeted ads that remember your search history.

 What’s worse?